sriram-d/msgraph-training-webhooks-customdata-insights/Lab.md

 Your application could provide additional capabilities such as querying Microsoft Graph for additional data when a notification is received.
 This application allows multiple users to add subscriptions, but all users can see all notifications.
 Your application may require you to implement a per-user information store or filter data to only the notifications relevant to the current user.

-<a name="customdata"></a>

 ## 3. Adding custom data to Microsoft Graph resources

 This lab will walk you through working with custom data for resources using Microsoft Graph.

 ### Pre-requisistes